dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

         - { name: kernel.event_listener, event: kernel.controller }
 ```

 It's great setting up HWIOAuth Bundle and configuring Auth0 to allow users to log in, but we don't yet have anywhere in the Symfony installation to actually log in.
-So, for the time being, we're going to create a Blog Controller with a homepage action.
+So, for the time being, we're going to change the homepage action in the Blog Controller.

 Create new `BlogController` by running the following command `php bin/console make:controller`

 When it asks for `The class name of the controller to create`, type in: `BlogController`.

-Once the command has finished running, you'll find a new file in `src/Controller` called `BlogController.php`.
-Open this and replace the following:
+Open up your BlogController found in `src/Controller/BlogController.php` and replace the following:

 ```php
 /**